UMEP-dev/UMEP-Docs/docs/source/OtherManuals/SOLWEIG.rst

 Read the manual and papers listed below to get a full explanation of the model and previous evaluation:

+-  Wallenberg N, Holmer B, Lindberg F, and Rayner D. (2023) An anisotropic scheme for longwave irradiance and its impact on radiant load in urban outdoor settings.
+International Journal of Biometeorology. (`link to paper <https://doi.org/10.1007/s00484-023-02441-3>`__)
--  Wallenberg, Nils, Lindberg F, Holmer B, and Thorsson S. (2020) The Influence of Anisotropic Diffuse Shortwave Radiation on Mean Radiant Temperature in Outdoor Urban Environments."
+-  Wallenberg, N, Lindberg F, Holmer B, and Thorsson S. (2020) The Influence of Anisotropic Diffuse Shortwave Radiation on Mean Radiant Temperature in Outdoor Urban Environments."
 Urban Climate 31 (2020).
    (`link to paper <https://doi.org/10.1016/j.uclim.2020.100589>`__)